acceleratescience/packaging-publishing/docs/Poetry/3_poetry.md

 We can then open the requirements file and just read them off.
 Do this for everything except `streamlit`.
 When we are asked to define development dependencies, we will add `black`, `isort`, and `flake8`.
 Confirm the generation, and that should create our `pyproject.toml`.
 We'll discuss this in more detail in the notes

 ## File structure <a id="poetry-files"></a>
 Let's create the file directories according to the structure below.
 Don't worry if the order of the files and folders isn't the same.
-And don't worry about the additional files and folders that are just part of the course.
 ```
-packing-publishing
+cancer-prediction-crsid
 ├── venv
 ├── models
 │   └── cancer_model.pkl